-- 1. Use the red/yellow card system to alert an adult or first aider. - 2.
-The first aider will go to the incident and access the situation. - 3.
-Help will be called for if required otherwise the first aider will deal with the incident. - 4.
-If the situation is an emergency, the first aider will activate the necessary actions. - 5.
+- .
+The first aider will go to the incident and access the situation. - .
+Help will be called for if required otherwise the first aider will deal with the incident. - .
+If the situation is an emergency, the first aider will activate the necessary actions. - .
 Members of staff may be required to assist the first aider by evacuating children, phoning the emergency services, getting first aid kits and blankets etc.